unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ##  Fighting Style

 At 2nd level, you adopt a particular style of fighting as your specialty.
 Choose one of the following options.
-You can’t take a Fighting Style option more than once, even if you later get to choose again.
+You can't take a Fighting Style option more than once, even if you later get to choose again.

 ###  Gunnery